Raffaello/board-m-n-k/README.md

 ### depth optimization score function

-combined with a less depth solution to gain a higher score, it reduces the search space even more.
+combined with a less depth solution to gain a higher score, it reduces the search space even more when pruning.

 `score + (Signum(score) * (1.0 / (depth + 1.0) ))`